armory/docs/content/en/borealis/quick-start/borealis-integrate.md

 ## Tekton

-Tekon supports invoking a CLI as a step in a pipeline.
+Tekton supports invoking a CLI as a step in a pipeline.